 - Depreciation Methods and Property Expensing Before 1987, California law disallowed the use of accelerated cost recovery system (ACRS) and disallowed the use of an asset depreciation range 20% above or below the standard rate.
 Before 1999, California had different limits on the expensing of property under IRC Section 179.
-California law permits rapid write-off of certain property such as solar energy systems, pollution control devices, and property used in an Enterprise Zone, LAMBRA, Targeted Tax Area, or Los Angeles Revitalization Zone (LARZ). - Inherited Property The California basis of property inherited from a decedent is generally fair market value (FMV) at the time of death. - S Corporation Stock Prior to 1987, California law did not recognize S corporations and your California basis in S corporation stock may differ from your federal basis.
+California law permits rapid write-off of certain property such as solar energy systems, pollution control devices, and property used in an Enterprise Zone, Local Agency Military Base Recovery Area, Targeted Tax Area, or Los Angeles Revitalization Zone. - Inherited Property The California basis of property inherited from a decedent is generally the fair market value at the time of death.

+- S Corporation Stock Prior to 1987, California law did not recognize S corporations and your California basis in S corporation stock may differ from your federal basis.
 In general, your California basis will be cost-adjusted for income, loss, and distributions received after 1986, while your stock was California S corporation stock.
 Your federal basis will be cost-adjusted for income, loss, and distributions received during the time your stock qualified for federal S corporation treatment.
 Effective for taxable years beginning on or after January 1, 2002, any corporation with a valid federal S corporation election is considered an S corporation for California purposes.
-Existing law already requires federal C corporations to be treated as C corporations for California purposes.

-Special Credits - California law authorizes special tax credits not allowed under federal law or computed differently under federal law.
-If you claimed special credits related to capital assets, reduce your basis in the assets by the amount of credit.
+Existing law already requires federal C corporations to be treated as C corporations for California purposes. - Special Credits California law authorizes special tax credits not allowed under federal law or computed differently under federal law.
+If you claimed special credits related to capital assets, reduce your basis in the assets by the amount of credit. - Qualfied Small Business Stock California does not conform to the qualified small business stock deferral and gain exclusion under IRC Section 1045 and IRC Section 1202.
+Enter the entire gain realized in column (e).